rrosenblum/huzzah/README.md

 huzzah
 ======

-A Flexible Page-Object Model DSL for Watir-WebDriver
+A Flexible Application Modeling Framework for Watir-WebDriver

 Huzzah was designed to help you create better page-object models when dealing with complex websites that consist of multiple web applications.
-It really shines when you have web applications that are shared across multiple websites.
+It really shines when you have web applications (or components) that are shared across multiple websites or when building test scenarios that require mutilple user roles to be interacting through separate browser instances.

 Huzzah abstracts your application under test into some basic concepts: